Republic of Singapore Navy: Operating forces

-Logistics
+Engineering and Logistics

-The Naval Logistics Command (NALCOM) is responsible for up-keeping and planning the maintenance schedules of ships and the equipping of supplies and assets.
+The Naval Engineering and Logistics Command (NELCOM) is responsible for up-keeping and planning the maintenance schedules of ships and the equipping of supplies and assets.
 It also conducts weapons readiness checks on ships and works closely with the Defence Science and Technology Agency and ST Electronics.

 Training

 As with the army and air force, all officers of the navy are trained and commissioned at the Officer Cadet School with their interservice counterparts.
 As midshipmen, part of their training involves being deployed four weeks at sea with the regular fleet to hone their skills in leadership, navigation and basic seamanship.
-Navy officers are also offered specialization courses later in their careers at the Naval Officers' Advanced Schools(NAS) which is part of the SAF Advanced School(SAS).
+Navy officers are also offered specialisation courses later in their careers at the Naval Officers' Advanced Schools (NAS) which is part of the SAF Advanced School (SAS).
 The courses offered are Naval Advanced Officer Course (NAOC), Mine Hunting Officer Course (MHOC), Naval Warfare Officer Course (NWOC) and Command Preparatory Programme (CPP).

-Enlisted specialists and regular military experts (ratings) are instructed in their specialized domains at the Naval Military Experts Institute, under the Maritime Training and Doctrine Command (MTDC), based at Changi Naval Base.
+Enlisted specialists and regular military experts (ratings) are instructed in their specialised domains at the Naval Military Experts Institute, under the Maritime Training and Doctrine Command (MTDC), based at Changi Naval Base.
 This training consists of all the key aspects of the duties the sailors are expected to perform on board the ships.
 This includes basic firefighting and damage control skills, rope handling and seamanship skills as well as shiphandling which is done through a ship simulator allowing trainees to practice their watchkeeping skills inside a safe, controlled environment.
 The enlisted specialists and military experts undergo a rigorous and realistic Summative Exercise (SUMEX) at the end of their course prior to joining the operational ships.

 The RSN has also partnered with ST Education and Training to operate the training ship STET Polaris since 2010.
 Polaris was specially constructed with a "dual bridge" to facilitate training requirements for two navigation teams to operate simultaneously and can carry 30 trainees and instructors; the ship was named after the North Star, which mariners had traditionally used as a navigational reference point in ancient times.